MauriceElliott/MAGIos/LLM_RULES.md

 ## Project Overview

-**MAGIos** is a 32-bit operating system written in **Odin**, designed as an art piece inspired by the aesthetic of the 1990s anime series _Neon Genesis Evangelion_.
+**MAGIos** is a 64-bit RISC-V operating system written in **Odin**, designed as an art piece inspired by the aesthetic of the 1990s anime series _Neon Genesis Evangelion_.
 This is **not** business or casual-use software - it is an experimental, artistic operating system kernel that prioritizes aesthetic and technical exploration over practical utility.

 ## Core Principles